phyleria/Afri-Clad-Major-Store/README.md

 ## User Design Interface
 When in the initial stage of developing the site this was the UI design that was created.<br>
                   # Images to be Added

+## Live Demonstration
+The E-commerce website can will be viewed on